hjaox/EventPlatform-TR/REAME.md

   <br/>
   <br/>

-### How to run the app
+## How to run the app

-To run the application locally:
+To run the application locally (Ubunut/Linux):

 - on your terminal, go to your desired folder and make a clone of this repository.You can use this command `git clone https://github.com/hjaox/EventPlatform-TR.git`.
 - navigate to the root folder and run the script `npm run install-packages`.
 This will install the necessary packages in root, client, and server folders.
 - this application needs mongoDB for database, firebase for user authentication and stripe for payment system.
 You will need to setup a .env and store your variables from the said technologies.
-To do this follow the steps mentioned in the section [How to setup your .env file](#how-to-setup-your-env-file).
+Create an account of each mentioned and follow the steps mentioned in the section [How to setup your .env file](#how-to-setup-your-env-file).
-- run the script `npm run install-packages`.
-This will install all packages need for the app.
 - run the script `npm run seed`.
 This will seed development data into the database and seed a user to firebase users.
+- to be able to test the insert into google calendar functionality of the application, you will need to add a `test user` into your app in `google console`.
+You may use [this](#adding-a-test-user) as a reference.
+- to be able to explore the functionality of the app as a logged in user (staff), use the user credentials that was seeded.
+  - ```email: testUser1@gmail.com, password: testPass1 ```

 - run the script `npm run app`.
 This will start the app.
 - kindly see [notes](#notes) as it might contain some information that you might need.
   <br/>
   <br/>

-### How to setup your .env file
+#### How to setup your .env file

 This application uses MongoDB as database, Firebase for user authentication and Stripe for payment system.
 You will need to create accounts for the mentioned technologies and store the credentials in a .env file.
 If you already created the accounts, follow the steps: